Marshall Islands Register Travel insurance Destinations

-Ensure that your personal belongings, passports and other travel documents are secure at all times.
 Break-ins and thefts from hotel rooms and vehicles occur.
+Ensure that your personal belongings, passport and other travel documents are secure at all times.

-Exercise caution when driving after dark.
-Majuro has one paved road but there are few traffic signs and no traffic lights.
+There is one paved road on Majuro Island, but there are few traffic signs and no traffic lights.
+Be cautious when driving after dark.
 Be careful of animals roaming the streets.
 Some roads flood after heavy rains.

 Majuro has a cheap shared taxi system and there are also minivan taxis that circulate on the main road.